Kill switch: Elevators and escalators

 Elevators often have a red two-way button on the control panel which is either marked "Emergency Stop" or "Run/Stop".
 Normally, the button is in the "up" or unpushed position, allowing the elevator to "run" in normal service.
 When the button is pushed, the elevator comes to an immediate stop.
 When the button is pulled back out, it resumes normal service, thus the reason for the use of the phrase "Run/Stop".
 Escalators will typically have a key-operated control that will turn the escalator off, or change its direction to up or down.
 Next to the key switch will be a red "Emergency Stop" button, which is used in the event of equipment failure, or where there is a potential for injury, such as when someone's shoe gets stuck in the "comb" at the top or bottom of the escalator and there is a risk of serious injury.
 The key switch is used to return the escalator to service after it has been stopped.

-Gym
+Exercise machines

 Treadmills often use a safety key with one end magnetically attached to the machine and the other end clipped to the user's waist.
 If the safety key is pulled out, such as in the event of a fall, the treadmill stops immediately.
 In other cases, some other treadmills have a more traditional kill switch, often mounted towards the rear of one of the hand railings.